Codecademy/docs/content/general/concepts/cicd-pipeline/cicd-pipeline.md

 The **CICD Pipeline** is the combination of continuous integration, delivery and deployment of software development and application deployment. **CI** stands for **Continuous Integration**.
 This is the automation process for Developers. **CD** stands for both **Continous Delivery** and **Continuous Deployment**.
 Continuous Delivery is the automated delivery of code to the testing and development steps of the pipeline.
 These environments are usually in a repository like [Github](https://www.github.com).
 Continuous Deployment refers to code passing automated tests and then automatically placed in production, which in turn is used for automatic deployment.
 The four main steps of the pipeline are:

+## Four Steps in CICD Pipeline

-1. **Source** - The creation of code by developers, which is continuously integrated within a shared repository.
-Version control systems, like [Git](https://git-scm.com/) are used for tracking and managing changes to the software.
-When changes are commited to the repository, automated builds and testing are triggered.
+1. Source: The creation of code by developers, which is continuously integrated within a shared repository.
+Version control systems, like Git are used for tracking and managing changes to the software.
+When changes are commited to the repository, automated builds and tests are triggered.

 2. Build: The process of using code from the repository to link necessary dependencies and libraries to "build" an executable file.
 Scripts can be utilized to convert the file in to a Virtual Machine or Container.
 Logs generated during this time are used to find errors and send notifications to developers when the build is complete.